shadow/shadow/docs/Using-the-scallion-plug-in.md

    1. _torrc_, the path to the _torrc file_ for this Tor, passed as Tor's `-f` option
    1. _datadir_, the path to the _base data directory_ for this Tor, passed as Tor's `--DataDirectory` option
    1. _geoip_, the path to the _geoip file_ for this Tor, passed as Tor's `--GeoIPFile` option
-   1. _clientargs_, if the first argument was _client_, _torrent_, or _browser_, then the required arguments for each of those plugins should be appended to the above options

 ## Example